SysKitTeam/docs-spdockit/spdockit-spo/spo-snapshots.md

 1. Click Next and the loading will start.
 Wait for the SPDocKit wizard to finish, then SharePoint [farm settings](#internal/get-to-know-spdockit/farm-explorer-screen/farm-explorer-reports) and [permission reports](#internal/get-to-know-spdockit/permissions-reports-screen) will be ready for use!

+## Automatic Snapshot

+SPDocKit Service allows you to configure a schedule to create automatic SharePoint Online snapshots.
+Once configured, the SPDocKit Service can save your farm settings and send report subscriptions and alerts to selected users, document libraries, or network locations.
+Click [here](internal/how-to/subscriptions-and-alerts/create-new-subscription) for more information on how to do this.

+It is not required to have Local Admin privilages for a service account.
+It can be any account, even Local System.
+See [here](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684190(v=vs.85).aspx) for more information on Local System account.
+While setting up the service account via configuration wizard, simply choose what is more convenient to you.

+__Please note__ that if you wish to use Local System account certain conditions must be met:
+* You are using an embedded database.
+* You are using SQL Authentication to connect to your database.
+* You are using a local SQL server.

+For more information on how to setup an automatic snapshot see [this](internal#/how-to/sharepoint-farm-snapshots/automatic-snapshots) article.
+__Please note__ that not all settings will be available if you are taking a snapshot of a SharePoint Online.

 Also, make sure to check our [permission management features](#internal/permission-management/manage-permissions-ribbon-actions) located in __Permissions Explorer__ tab.
 Please note that Permission management buttons are enabled only in __live mode__ of Permissions Explorer.
 There is no need for a snapshot in this case.